 I’ve been back to visit her a few times over the years, and she’s been here, but it’s been about seven years now since we’ve seen each other, and I don’t know when we last spoke.
 Even so, I feel like we talked this morning, and if I saw her tonight for dinner, it would seem as if no time had passed.

-- Mix the lime and orange juice in a medium-sized glass bowl.
-Add the shrimp, cover with plastic wrap, and let it marinate for about 4 hours in the refrigerator.
+Mix the lime and orange juice in a medium-sized glass bowl.
+Add the shrimp, cover with plastic wrap, and let it marinate for at least 4 hours in the refrigerator.